AEOInsuranceAI SearchLocal Business

 Step 3: Build Third-Party Presence

-85% of AI citations come from third-party sources.
-For insurance, this means reviews with coverage detail, community discussions where people ask for agent recommendations, and editorial mentions.
+Roughly 85% of AI citations come from third-party sources, as of mid-2026.
+For insurance, this means reviews with coverage detail, independent-agent directories, community discussions where people ask for agent recommendations, and editorial mentions.

 Generate Reviews with Coverage Detail